openeuler-mirror/docs/docs/en/docs/A-Tune/application-scenarios.md

 #### Example

--   Use the default model for classification and identification.
+-   Use the default model for application identification.

+    ```
+    # atune-adm analysis --characterization
+    ```

+-   Use the default model to identify applications and perform automatic tuning.

     ```
     # atune-adm analysis
     ```

 -   Use the user-defined training model for recognition.

     ```